Koralm Railway

-The Koralm Railway (Koralmbahn) is an Austrian 127 km-long (79 mi) double-track, electrified, high-speed railway currently under construction.
-It will connect the cities of Graz and Klagenfurt.
-Construction started in 2001; the entire railway line will be opened on 14 December 2025.
+The Koralm Railway (Koralmbahn) is an Austrian 127 km-long (79 mi) double-track, electrified, high-speed railway connecting the cities of Graz and Klagenfurt.
+Construction started in 1999; the entire railway line was opened on 14 December 2025.

 Overview

-Although construction will not finish until 2026, parts of the railway line are already open, or will be opened earlier, to enhance the quality of local commuter rail services.
 The railway is primarily built for intermodal freight transport but will also be used by passenger trains travelling at up to 250 km/h.
-The travel time from Klagenfurt to Graz will be reduced from three hours by to 45 minutes.
+The travel time from Klagenfurt to Graz will be reduced from three hours to 41 minutes.
 Commissioning of the first new track section began in 2010, the Carinthian section was opened in December 2023.
-The entire railway line is expected to be operational with the yearly timetable change in December 2025.
+The entire railway line became operational with the yearly timetable change in December 2025.

 The centrepiece of the new railway is the 33 km Koralm Tunnel under the Koralpe mountains that give the railway its name.
-The project is currently the largest under way to expand the Austrian railway network with a budget of several billion euros, and will connect the federal state capitals of the adjacent states of Styria and Carinthia.
-The connection is possible via a three-hour train journey via Bruck an der Mur, though ÖBB currently runs Intercitybus services between Graz and Klagenfurt via Wolfsberg at a frequency of approximately two hours with a journey time of two hours.
-In combination with the projected 27 km-long Semmering Base Tunnel the Koralm Railway will remove bottlenecks in the Austrian freight and passenger railway infrastructure (namely the Semmering Pass and the Neumarkt Sattel).
+At the time of construction the project was the largest to expand the Austrian railway network with a budget of several billion euros.
+It connects the federal state capitals of the adjacent states of Styria and Carinthia.
+The connection is possible via a three-hour train journey via Bruck an der Mur, though ÖBB has run Intercitybus services between Graz and Klagenfurt via Wolfsberg at a frequency of approximately two hours with a journey time of two hours.
+In combination with the projected 27 km-long Semmering Base Tunnel the Koralm Railway removes bottlenecks in the Austrian freight and passenger railway infrastructure (namely the Semmering Pass and the Neumarkt Sattel).
 Together with the existing Italian Pontebbana railway line between Tarvisio and Udine they will be part of what is referred to as Baltic–Adriatic Corridor—a traffic axis connecting the Polish port city of Gdańsk and the Italian city of Bologna.
 In 2013 the Koralm Railway was integrated into the Trans-European Transport Core Network.